 The Journey begins

-I was taking an I.T course at college while I was taking my lessons.
+I was taking an I.T course at college while I was taking my driving lessons.
 At a young age I’d discovered a talent for using computers and started writing video games when I was 11 which I sold to the other kids in the playground.
 The problems I’d experienced when learning made me decide to give up my I.T career and become a driving instructor.
 I vowed that I would never purposely teach people incorrectly as had happened to me.
 That crash could have killed me and all because of someone not doing their job properly.
 I didn’t want that to happen to anyone else.

 I wasn’t old enough to teach others yet so I had to wait four years after passing my driving test before I could start my training.
 That’s one thing that makes me different to many instructors; most people see an advert for this job and just end up doing it to make money.
 Road safety and making people safe drivers isn’t their main concern, they just endure the job to make ends meet.